brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 3. **No artistic skill is required.** This isn't an art project.
 Use stick figures, boxes, and arrows.

 4. **Update the map based on customer interviews.** As you talk to customers, you'll want to ask them about the full experience, and to update your experience map based on what you learned.
-You may have to do some work to "execavate" the full story: ask them to "Start at the beginning—what happened first?"
+You may have to do some work to "excavate" the full story: ask them to "Start at the beginning—what happened first?"
 Or say, "Where were you?
 Set the scene for me."
 Then prompt them to go further, with "What happened next?" or to fill in gaps with "Wait, what happened right before that?"
 Find out who else was involved with "Who was with you?" and uncover problems with "What challenges did you hit?" and "How did you solve those?"

 ## Discover opportunities from interviews